Genocs/genocs-argocd/README.md

 ## 01. Helloworld
-Is a simple hello world application that demonstrates how to use ArgoCD to deploy a simple application.
-The application is a simple web server that returns "Hello World" when accessed.
+Is a simple hello world application that demonstrates how to use ArgoCD to deploy an application as plain YAML.
+The application is the inspectorgadget application that allows users to view the web server configuration.

-## 02. Helm-guestbook
+## 02. Helm-Helloworld
-Is a simple guestbook application that demonstrates how to use ArgoCD to deploy a Helm chart.
-The application is a simple guestbook application that allows users to leave messages and view messages left by other users.
+Is a simple hello world application that demonstrates how to use ArgoCD to deploy a Helm chart.
+The application is the inspectorgadget application that allows users to view the web server configuration.

 ## 03. POV
 Is a simple application that demonstrates how to use ArgoCD to deploy a Persistent Volume Claim (PVC).
-The application is a simple web server that uses the PVC to store data.
 The PVC is created using a StorageClass that is defined in the Kubernetes cluster.
-The application is a simple web server that uses the PVC to store data.
-The PVC is created using a StorageClass that is defined in the Kubernetes cluster.

 ## 04. Apps
-Is a simple application that demonstrates how to use ArgoCD to deploy an application composed of other applications.
+Is a microservice application that demonstrates how to use ArgoCD to deploy an application composed of a set of services.
+The Images are publicly available on Docker Hub.
+The application is the common used Genocs Library Microservice application.
+The application is composed of the following services:

 ----
 >